 - (1) Words designating the elective city, county, district, state or federal office which the candidate holds at the time of filing the nomination documents to which he/she was elected by vote of the people, or to which he/she was appointed, in the case of a Superior Court Judge.
 There is no word limit for the official title of the office.
-A candidate may choose to include the name of his/her elective office with another profession, vocation, or occupation, but that ballot designation is limited to no more than three words. § 13107(a)(1) - (2) Proposed ballot designations indicating a position of legislative leadership or leadership in another elected body, such as "Majority Leader of the California Senate", "Speaker of the California State Assembly", and "City of Long Beach Mayor Pro Tem" are not elective offices as described in Elections Code § 13107(a)(1).
+A candidate may choose to include the name of his/her elective office with another profession, vocation, or occupation, but that Ballot Designation is limited to no more than three words. § 13107(a)(1) - (2) Proposed ballot designations indicating a position of legislative leadership or leadership in another elected body, such as "Majority Leader of the California Senate", "Speaker of the California State Assembly", and "City of Long Beach Mayor Pro Tem" are not elective offices as described in Elections Code § 13107 (a)(1).
 Such Ballot Designations are improper, pursuant to Elections Code § 13107(a)(1).
 They may, however, subject to the three-word limit, be considered under the provisions of § 13107(a)(3).
-Examples of acceptable Ballot Designations under this section include, but are not limited to, "Assembly Minority Leader", "California Assembly Speaker", and "Mayor Pro Tem".

-CA Admin Code, Title 2, Division 7, § 20712(d)

-- (3) The word "incumbent" if the candidate is a candidate for the same office which he/she holds at the time of filing the Nomination Papers, and was elected to that office by a vote of the people, or, in the case of a Superior Court Judge, was appointed to that office.
-The word "incumbent" must be used as a noun and must stand alone.
+Examples of acceptable Ballot Designations under this section include, but are not limited to, "Assembly Minority Leader", "California Assembly Speaker', and "Mayor Pro Tem".
+CA Admin Code, Title 2, Division 7, § 20712(d) - (3) The word "incumbent" if the candidate is a candidate for the same office which he/she holds at the time of filing the Nomination Papers, and was elected to that office by a vote of the people.
+The word "incumbent" must be used as a noun and must stand alone. § 13107(a)(2)

-§ 13107(a)(2)
+The following code section is effective as of September 27, 2021 and is repealed as of January 1, 2023:

-- (4) The phrase "appointed incumbent" may be used if the candidate holds an office other than a judicial office by virtue of appointment, and the candidate is a candidate for election to the same office.
+- (a) Notwithstanding paragraph (2) of subdivision (a) of Section 13107, a candidate for the office of Representative in Congress, Member of the State Board of Equalization, State Senator, or Member of the Assembly shall not choose the word "incumbent" as a designation to appear on the ballot.
+This subdivision shall not be construed to prevent a candidate from choosing a designation of the elective office which the candidate holds at the time of filing the nomination documents, to which the candidate was elected by vote of the people in accordance with paragraph (1) of subdivision (a) of Section 13107. - (4) The phrase "appointed incumbent" may be used if the candidate holds an office other than a judicial office by virtue of appointment, and the candidate is a candidate for election to the same office. § 13107(a)(4) - If the candidate is a candidate for election to another office, but wants to use the title of his/her current appointed office, he may use the word "appointed" and the title of his/her current office.

-§ 13107(a)(4)

-If the candidate is a candidate for election to another office, but wants to use the title of his/her current appointed office, he may use the word "appointed" and the title of his/her current office.
 He/she may not use "appointed incumbent" in this case.